Topeifeoluwa-2008/-Heart-Failure-Prediction-Project/README.md

 - Create a responsive web interface for user input.

-Step 1:Dataset
+Dataset

-The dataset used is the **Heart Failure Clinical Records Dataset**, which contains 13 clinical features such as age, ejection fraction, serum creatinine, and more.
+The dataset used is the Heart Failure Clinical Records Dataset, which contains 13 clinical features such as age, ejection fraction, serum creatinine, and more.

 --- [Source of Dataset](https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data)